kalmyk/fox-ga/README.md

   }
 })
 ```
-! good idea to have "genome-identifier" equal to sha1(JSON.stringify(genome)), this id must be unique for the whole cluster
+> !
+Good idea to have "genome-identifier" equal to sha1(JSON.stringify(genome)), this id must be unique for the whole cluster

 ### connect to queue storage
 ```js